 The Rural Fire Department, funded by county taxes and donations, works with the Vermillion Fire EMS Department, funded by the City of Vermillion, to provide fire protection and rescue for Vermillion and Clay County.
 Dedicated volunteer firefighters staff both city and rural firetrucks to provide service.
 The Vermillion Fire EMS Department provides EMS for the City of Vermillion and Clay County.

 The Vermillion Fire EMS Department is a progressively minded combination department serving the City of Vermillion and the surrounding Clay County area.
 We provide fire protection, emergency medical, and rescue services, as well as an enthusiastic and dynamic public education program for the community.
 We are able to accomplish this because of our strong working relationship with the City of Vermillion, Clay County.

-Our department currently operates out of two stations consisting of 36 volunteer firefighters, 25 part-time EMTs / Paramedics, 1 full-time Fire Marshal, 1 part-time Administrative Assistant, and 2 career Chief Officers.
+Currently, our department operates out of two stations consisting of 24 volunteer firefighters; 19 part-time EMTs, Paramedics, RNs, PAs; 6 volunteer firefighter /EMTs; 3 full-time Firefighter Paramedics; 1 full-time Fire Marshal, 1 full-time Administrative Assistant/PIO, and 2 career Chief Officers.